Virgil Miller Newton

-Virgil Miller Newton (also known as Father Cassian Newton) is a current Chairman and Director of Christ at the Sea Foundation in Madeira Beach, Florida; a priest in the Antiochian Orthodox Church (but is no longer listed on the AOC website); and the former Director of several rehabilitation centers for youth with drug problems, behavior problems, eating disorders and other compulsive behavior.
+Virgil Miller Newton (September 6, 1938 – August 8, 2025) was an American priest and the Chairman and Director of Christ at the Sea Foundation in Madeira Beach, Florida; a priest in the Antiochian Orthodox Church (but is no longer listed on the AOC website); and the former Director of several rehabilitation centers for youth with drug problems, behavior problems, eating disorders and other compulsive behavior.
 His rehabilitative methods have been criticized.

 Many former patients have sued for abuse.

+Newton died on August 8, 2025, at the age of 86.